 Digitization and CD ROMs/DVDs

 Many documents have been digitized to preserve data and widen distribution networks with development and research institutions in Afghanistan and abroad.
 CD ROMs and DVDs are prepared for these purposes.
-To date, more than 600,000 pages – approximately 20% of the collection – have been scanned.
+To date, more than 12,000 titles – approximately 1.1 million pages – are available in PDF format.

 ACKU Reading Room is the only place on Kabul University campus that provides free access to Internet to all students and visitors to the Reading Room.
 The spacious reading room provides computers for access to the Centre's catalogue database, the Internet, and audio-visual materials.
 Over 1,000 users visit the reading room each month.
 Readers include students, professors, government officials, development workers, journalists, and international visitors.
 A photocopier is available for those who require copies of ACKU material for reference purposes.